 Approximately 90% of the world’s trade is transported by international shipping, making vessel maintenance of utmost importance to the global economy.
-Yet despite advancements in marine technology and effective safety measures, groundings, collisions and major breakdowns still happen.
-In such situations, Wärtsilä Seals & Bearings can recover your vessel and get you back on the water.
+Yet groundings, collisions and major breakdowns still happen, despite advancements in marine technology and effective safety measures.
+In the event of a marine incident, Wärtsilä Shaft Line Repair Services - a rapid recovery service within Wärtsilä Seals & Bearings - can recover your vessel and get you back on the water.

 Frequently ships are withdrawn from operation owing to a grounding, collision or major breakdown with three to four ships running aground across the globe every day.
 On the whole, incidents occur as a result of human error, inadequate information on ports, bad weather conditions or other unexpected events.
 A single accident can incur significant costs and damages and impact on professional reputation.
-To mitigate risks and recover vessels from various incidents or maritime accidents, Wärtsilä Seals & Bearings offers a range of specialist services.
+To mitigate risks and recover vessels from various incidents or maritime accidents, Wärtsilä Shaft Line Repair Services offers a range of specialist services.
 Our teams can help reduce damages and ensure safer operations for the future.

 Seals and bearings services for when you need them most

 In the event of a grounding, collision or major breakdown, a quick and targeted response is crucial.
 Critical work can include replacing or repairing rudders, rudderstock bearings, shafts, stern tubes or stern tube bearings.

 Wärtsilä Shaft Line Repair Services can also carry out inspections of propellers, perform alignment checks and even install a portable condition measurement system onboard the vessel – an innovative system providing detailed visibility of vessel health.
 This technology can detect faulty alignment and determine how equipment is performing.
 It also acts as an additional alarm system and determines true alignment after the next voyage.